 Right now you’re thinking ‘well obviously.
-Of course we need people who gaurd things.
+Of course, we need people who guard things.
 Everyone does their guarding bit, and we’re fine’.
 Well, yes, to a certain extent.
-But I’m not talking exclusively about the people who guard your borders, food stores, water supply or weapon stash, and talking about guarding the people.
+But I’m not talking exclusively about the people who guard your borders, food stores, water supply or weapon stash and talking about guarding the people.

 Stick a load of people together in cramped, stressful circumstances and things are going to happen.
 Thefts, assaults, murders, rapes.
 And with the Government, Police Force and Legal System gone, you’re going to have to do something to keep people feeling safe- which is where the Watchman type guard comes in.
 They walk around your survival compound and are available for people to report crimes to, stop crimes in progress and arrest or punish the criminals.
 Without a structured legal system or government they are an absolute necessity.